-Manage Notes, Tasks, Calendar, Files, and Contacts in your Nextcloud instance via CalDAV, WebDAV, and Notes API.
-Use for creating notes, managing todos and c...
+Manage Notes, Tasks, Calendar, Files, Contacts, and Deck Kanban boards in your Nextcloud instance via CalDAV, WebDAV, Notes, and Deck APIs.
+Use for creating notes, managing todos and calendar events, uploading/downloading files, managing contacts, and organizing Kanban boards, stacks, and cards.

 ---